Doppelter Touchdown St. Brown – Overtime-Drama in Cincinnati

 Field-Goal-Drama in Cincinnati

 The Pittsburgh Steelers scored the first touchdown on this packed Sunday – or to put it another way: they owed quarterback Joe Burrow, who started the season extremely badly with his Cincinnati Bengals.
-Safety Minkah Fitzpatrick sensed a wide pass to the right from the top quarterback, who was still in the Super Bowl months ago, and immediately bagged the “Pick Six” by “walking” into the end zone without an opponent after the caught interception – 7:0.
-But that’s not all about the dreaded defense from “Steel City”, which maltreated Burrow and his offensive line and bagged more interceptions (TJ Watt and Cameron Sutton).
+Safety Minkah Fitzpatrick sensed a wide pass to the right from the top quarterback, who was still in the Super Bowl months ago, and immediately bagged the “Pick Six” by “walking” into the end zone without an opponent following the caught interception – 7:0.
+But that’s not all regarding the dreaded defense from “Steel City”, which maltreated Burrow and his offensive line and bagged more interceptions (TJ Watt and Cameron Sutton).
 On top of that there were several “sacks” and a fumble from Burrow, who had caught an extremely used week 1 day.

 Joe Burrow